robertdebock/ansible-role-docker/README.md

 Docker
 =========

-Have Docker available on your system.
+Have Docker (as provided by distribution) available on your system.

 Requirements
 ------------